A Quick Timeline of Ancient Greece for KS2 Students

 It was a time of famine and people mostly lived as farmers that moved from place to place following the needs of their animals.

-This era saw many different cultures decline or disappear, historians are still debating the reasons as to how and why this happened.
+This era saw many different cultures decline or disappear, historians are still debating the reasons how and why this happened.

 Archaic Period – 800BC – 480BC

 The Greeks finally emerged from the Dark Age when City-States began to be established.
 These were often ruled by Kings at this early stage.